serwus79/storier/docs/project-structure.md

 - Use `appsettings.{Environment}.json` for environment-specific overrides
 - Bind configuration to strongly-typed classes
 - Add sensitive files to `.gitignore`
+- **Important**: Do not allow AI to modify `appsettings.Development.json` - this file contains user-specific development settings and should be edited manually only

 ### 3. Dependency Injection and Services
 - Use Microsoft.Extensions.DependencyInjection for service registration